sjefvanleeuwen/nl-design-system-blazor/src/Blazor.NLDesignSystem/Components/Collapse/readme.md

 ### Notes
 - Collapsable table is implemented in [Table](../Table)
 - For the javascript methods to work as a Blazor call an Identifier should be provided
+- `x-uno-collapse=""` is not added since that is used to get the reference to the element.
+The reference is provided in the Blazor interop call.